Preventing Forklift Trailer-Loading Dock Separation Accidents

 Imagine being a forklift driver unloading an 18-wheeler.
 You drive in, pick up your load and as you go to back out, the loading dock is not there.
 How can this happen?
 There are a couple of ways this can happen:

 - The truck driver mistakenly believes the forklift operator is done and fails to get out and double-check before he goes to pull-away.

 - An unsecured trailer drifts forward due to the vibrations of the loading process.

 - The truck driver failed to properly back and park the truck

-- Faulty ramp placement and/or securing.
+- Faulty ramp placement and/or securing of the ramp.

 Approximately 7% of all forklift accidents involve the forklift falling from the loading dock.
-When a piece of large machinery with a driver inside drops like that, there can be very serious injuries, not to mention damage done to the equipment.
+When a piece of large machinery with a driver inside drops like that, there can be very serious injuries, not to mention the damage to the equipment.

 Every company whose employees work in and/or around areas where forklifts are operated should adopt forklift safety training and procedures for all employees, whether they drive the forklifts or not.
 Moreover, these procedures must be enforced.
 Proving liability for a forklift accident often hinges upon the following or failure to follow safety procedures.